I love this super easy Valentine Kool-Aid Candy Suckers Recipe and couldn’t wait to share it with you today!

 How to Make Suckers

-You could use this candy recipe and a few simple ingredients to make your own homemade Kool Aid Suckers in any flavors that you like.
+You could use this candy recipe and a few simple ingredients to make your own homemade Kool-Aid Suckers in any flavors that you like such as grape or tropical punch. .

 Just choose whichever unsweetened powdered drink mix flavor you want to use to create these homemade suckers.